Albright is in her 33rd year as a Division I head coach; ninth at Nevada.

 Jane Albright, Kate Kevorken and Kayla Williams talk to the media following the Wolf Pack's win over New Mexico State.

 Jane Albright, Channelle Brennan and Kayla Williams talk to the media following the Wolf pack's loss to Fresno State.

-The Wolf Pack has averaged over 1,000 fans per game the last five seasons and its WNIT second-round game against USC in 2011 set a school record in attendance with 3,361 fans packing Lawlor Events Center.
-Four of the top 10 crowds ever to attend a Nevada home game have occurred since 2009.
+As the team's performance has steadily improved over the last few seasons, Nevada's attendance has as well.
+The Wolf Pack has averaged over 1,000 fans per game the last six seasons and its inaugural matchup against Grand Canyon in 2013 set a school record with 4,307 fans packing Lawlor Events Center.
+A majority of the top-10 crowds ever to attend a Nevada home game have occurred since 2009.
 In the six years before Albright's arrival, Nevada averaged just 730 fans per game at home.
 While she has shown a tremendous amount of success on the court, Albright is also dedicated to developing the character of her student-athletes as people off the court.